vNeeL-code/A.G.I.-A.S.I./README.md

 ### Gamified Prompt Engineering

 Think iPod, not supercomputer.
 The iPod didn't have more storage or better audio than competitors.
 It had **better user controls.** "1000 songs in your pocket" wasn't about specs—it was about experience.
 Android forces you to select 1 dedicated on device assistant summoned by screen edge swipe.
-With most apps not havving an assistant feature, or the feature lacking device plugins, which puts Gemini in its position.
+With most apps not having an assistant feature, or the feature lacking device plugins, which puts Gemini in its position.
-One hand Operation + allows users to have as many assistants as they want.
+One hand Operation + or equivalent UI customisation apps allows users to have as many assistants as they want.

 **Oracle_OS is "All AI in your pocket."**

 Instead of typing complex prompts or learning CLI commands, you use:
-- **Context-aware keyboard shortcuts** that adapt to which app you're in
+- **Modular Prompt keyboard shortcuts** [Footer] + [agent] combinations
-- **Gesture navigation** powered by Samsung's Good Lock suite
+- **Gesture navigation** By adding agents to device screen edge panels.
-- **Widget context** that grounds every request
+- **Widget context** that provides device metadata to reasoning agents.
-- **YAML responses** that show agent reasoning
+- **YAML responses** that show agent reasoning, have a universal copy button, retain formatting and are easy to identify on device clipboard history.

 ### How the Lock-and-Key System Works